 Free insurance coverage: 4/5

 Insurance is much the same as you'll find across Citibank's higher-end credit cards with international travel insurance available on return journeys of up to six months or on trips of up to 31 days when departing Australia on a one-way ticket.

-Booking your international flights using the Emirates Citi World Mastercard activates this cover, as does using Emirates Skywards miles to book your flight – provided you've earned at least 15,000 Skywards miles via this card in the 12 months before you book.
+Booking your international flights using the Emirates Citi World Mastercard or using Emirates Skywards miles to book your flight can activate this cover – subject to the policy documents, and for those travelling using miles, provided you've earned at least 15,000 Skywards miles using this card in the 12 months before you book.

 Also thrown in: interstate flight inconvenience insurance, transit accident cover, purchase protection insurance and access to a 'guaranteed pricing scheme', which could provide a refund of the difference when a product you buy on the card is later advertised at a lower price, minus the policy excess.

 Airport lounge access and other perks: 4.5/5

 Every year you'll receive two invitations to Emirates' Australian airport lounges (located in Sydney, Melbourne, Brisbane and Perth) which you can use for access prior to Emirates flights paid for using your Citi World Mastercard and booked under an EK (not Qantas QF) flight number.

-There's no access in Dubai or elsewhere across the globe, so be sure to use your invitation before you depart.
+There's no access in Dubai, New Zealand or elsewhere across the globe, so be sure to use your invitation before you depart.
 You're free to use the second voucher on a later journey or to bring in a guest on the same flight, which covers your partner, a friend or a colleague.

 Also for your enjoyment, complimentary return chauffeur-driven airport transfers once a year in Australia (as you depart and again when you return) when booked on an Emirates economy trip paid for using this card, again when you're travelling on an Emirates EK flight number – a perk the airline usually reserves for business and first class flyers.

 Emirates Citi World Mastercard: the verdict